How To Fix Your Credit Rating

 - Set up an average billing arrangement with your utilities.
 This will make your bill the same, smaller, amount every month.

-- Put as many bills as you can on autopay (especially if you happen to be forgetful or just find juggling all the due dates is tough).
+- Put as many bills as you can on autopay.
 That way it comes out of your account on the exact day it’s supposed to and is never late.
-You just need to remember this and make sure there is plenty of money in your account to make the payment.
+You just need to remember this and make sure there is enough money in your account to make the payment.